Table of contents

 Example Webhooks for e-commerce

-Suppose you have an e-commerce platform and you want to track and analyze all purchase activity using an external analytics platform.
-Here’s how you could do this with webhooks:
+Say you have an e-commerce platform and you want to track and analyze all purchase activity using an external analytics platform.
+Here's how you could do this with webhooks:

 1. Configuratie van de webhook URL:

 • You configure your e-commerce platform and put the webhook URL you generated there.
-This URL is where you will send the data (server container) when a relevant event (such as a purchase) occurs.
+This URL is where you will send the data to (server container) when a relevant event (such as a purchase) occurs.

 2. Event detection: